mandelsoft/spiff/README.md

 The original template is kept along the merge chain and is evaluated separately in the context of the very stub or template it is used.

+Using this marker for nodes not evaluationg to a template value is not possible.

 ### `(( &inject ))`

 This marker requests the marked item to be injected into the next stub level,